thegrindnet/se_project_spots/README.md

 #### Plan on improving the project

-Although this file doesn’t show interactive functionality, the design suggests potential for further JavaScript-based interactivity (e.g., editing profiles, liking photos, adding posts).
+Although this file has some interactive functionality, the design suggests potential for further JavaScript-based interactivity (e.g., liking photos, adding posts).